FranksForge/coachcoursey_website/README.md

-# Coach Rutger - Elite Online Fitness & Nutrition Coaching
+# Whitelabel Fitness Coaching Site Template

-A modern, high-performance website for Coach Rutger's online fitness and nutrition coaching business.
+A modern, high-performance website template for online fitness and nutrition coaching businesses.

 ## About

-This website showcases Coach Rutger's professional coaching services, featuring:
+This template showcases professional coaching services with:
-- 12+ years of coaching experience
-- 500+ successful client transformations
+- Programs and pricing sections
-- Personalized training and nutrition programs
+- Results and transformation gallery
-- Proven results for professionals and athletes
+- FAQs and application form integration

 ## Technologies